Cerchie/confluent-ais-demo/README.md

 Now, run this command to pipe in the data from the websocket to your topic in Confluent Cloud using kcat.
 Where the command says `YOUR_API_KEY_HERE` and `YOUR_API_SECRET_HERE`, replace those values with the api key and secret you downloaded earlier.

 To find the `YOUR_BOOTSTRAP_SERVER_HERE` value, click on the 'Cluster Settings' tab on the left-hand navbar, and look under 'Endpoints'.
 You'll see your value there.
+It's also in the credentials file you downloaded earlier.

 ```
 nc 153.44.253.27 5631 |